Vimeo: Transition to a standalone public company (2020–present)

 In November 2020, spurred by growth in Vimeo's services due to the COVID-19 pandemic, IAC raised US$150 million for Vimeo in anticipation of spinning off the subsidiary as its own company, giving Vimeo a US$2.75 billion valuation.
 IAC formally announced plans to spin off Vimeo as a public-owned company in December 2020, with the process expected to close by the second quarter of 2021.
 Vimeo would become the 11th company spun-out from IAC following this.

 Another round of investment in January 2021 brought an additional US$300 million, raising its total valuation to an estimated US$5 billion.
 Vimeo's shareholders agreed to going public on May 14, 2021.
 The company was fully spun out as its own entity on May 25, 2021, and started trading on Nasdaq under the ticker symbol VMEO.

 In November 2021, Vimeo acquired Wirewax, a suite of interactive video tools, and Wibbitz, an AI-based video creation platform.
 Vimeo demonstrated the incorporation of Wirewax's interactive tools through a new monthly "Video Matters" video series showing the best videos on the platform.
 That same November, the company also brought Vimeo Events which allowed users to schedule webinar-type experiences alongside other video content.

 In March 2022, Vimeo announced that it would begin limiting bandwidth to all users to 2 terabytes per month, a rate they estimate would affect only 1% of all its users.
 Just prior to this change, users of Vimeo had reported they had been approached to purchase higher tier accounts, but Vimeo apologized for this approach, and felt it was better to set the flat bandwidth rate.
 Going over this rate would not affect any videos the user had on the service, and they would work with users to offer tiered options or to help transition off Vimeo to other services if that was their choice.
 In 2020 Vimeo also launched video chapters.

+In January 2023, Vimeo laid off 11% of its employees.
+On 27 June 2023, Vimeo ended support for its smart TV apps on Apple TV, Android TV, Fire TV, and Roku TV.
+Vimeo encourages Android and iOS viewers to cast the Vimeo app to a smart TV instead.
+Paid Vimeo subscribers with an eligible plan can continue to create and update custom-branded Fire TV and Roku TV apps.

+Vimeo added a new suite of AI powered tools to its software in June 2023, including an AI script generator, on-camera teleprompter, and an editing option to automatically remove pauses and filler-words.

+In September 2025, Vimeo announced that it had agreed to be acquired by Bending Spoons, a Milan-based mobile app developer, in an all-cash transaction valued at approximately $1.38 billion.
+The deal was to close in late 2025, subject to regulatory approvals following a unanimous vote by the board of directors.
+Vimeo will continue to operate under its existing brand following the transaction.